 - Some economist also defines management as an art of getting things done through people.
 It is more an administrative job as a group of people in the management do not work themselves instead they create a team of people who work for them.

-- Management is responsible to run the business of an organisation in a smooth and effective manner and for that, they have to play various functions like operations, sales, human resources and support functions, financial functions and many others.
-They should have to ensure that all candidates are placed at suitable places according to their professional qualification, experiences, skills and abilities in order to bring the utmost efficiency in their assigned tasks.
+- Management is responsible to run the business of an organization in a smooth and effective manner and for that, they have to play various functions like operations, sales, human resources, and support functions, financial functions, and many others.
+They should have to ensure that all candidates are placed at suitable places according to their professional qualifications, experiences, skills, and abilities in order to bring the utmost efficiency in their assigned tasks.

 - An entrepreneur is an owner of the business as he is the originator of the business idea and a key person behind the formation of an enterprise.
 Whereas management is employees of an organization as they have to perform their duties in the interest of an organization and owners thereof.

-- An entrepreneur gets remuneration in the form of profits out of the business, only after netting all the direct and indirect expenses.
+- An entrepreneur gets remuneration in the form of profits out of the business, only after netting all the direct and indirect expensesIndirect ExpensesIndirect expenses are the general costs incurred for running business operations and management in any enterprise.
+In simple terms, when you want to buy grocery from a supermarket, the transportation cost to get you to the supermarket and back is the indirect expenses..
 They certainly have to keep money aside for future expansion and future business opportunities and also for downturns in business cycles and that may result in not gaining any money in the starting years.
 However, they may earn abnormal profits when their company starts growing in the market.
 And if any acquisition of the business is made then he will get huge returns on their entire investment made in that innovative business idea since the beginning of the project.
 Whereas management gets remuneration in the form of salary or any incentive or commission based on their performances.

 - Entrepreneurs are motivated to a start new venture with their unique business ideas whereas management is motivated to manage an existing business of the entrepreneurs in a more effective and timely manner.

-- Sustainable growth of the business is the primary motive of entrepreneur whereas management is motivated towards the accomplishment of define organizational goal with the optimum utilization of available resources.
+- Sustainable growth of the business is the primary motive of entrepreneur whereas management is motivated towards the accomplishment of define organizational goals with the optimum utilization of available resources.

 - The overall process of entrepreneurship is centralized whereas the process of management is decentralized due to many hierarchies available in an organization.